 The climb took place between the 15-18 December 2015.
-Using video evidence of the entire climb, the Kilimanjaro National Park Authority have officially verified Pandit’s incredible record.
+Using video evidence of the entire climb, the Kilimanjaro National Park Authority has officially verified Sanjay Pandit and his incredible record.

-From our little research on Pandit, it is clear that he has an impressive track-record of climbing mountains in unconventional ways.
+From our little research on Sanjay Pandit, it is clear that he has an impressive track record of climbing mountains in unconventional ways.

-Earlier in 2014 he set another record by climbing the highest mountain in Europe, Mount Elbrus in Russia, before spending 6 minutes and 3 seconds half naked at the summit, where the temperature was recorded to be -60 degrees Celsius.
-Check out his video from Youtube.
+Earlier in 2014, Sanjay Pandit set another record by climbing the highest mountain in Europe, Mount Elbrus in Russia, before spending 6 minutes and 3 seconds half-naked at the summit, where the temperature was recorded to be -60 degrees Celsius.
+Check out his video on YouTube.

-According to Facebook records this is not the first time that Sanjay has climbed Mount Kilimanjaro.
-He reached the summit back in April 2014, but presumably didn’t walk backwards then.
+According to Facebook records, this is not the first time that Sanjay Pandit has climbed Mount Kilimanjaro.
+He reached the summit back in April 2014 but presumably didn’t walk backwards then.

-A video posted to Youtube shows Pandit struggling to keep his footing as he walks up the steep gravel slope of Kibo on Mount Kilimanjaro.
+A video posted on YouTube shows Sanjay Pandit struggling to keep his footing as he walks up the steep gravel slope of Kibo on Mount Kilimanjaro.

-We look forward to seeing what strange new record Pandit will set next.
+We look forward to seeing what strange new record Sanjay Pandit will set next.